sybila/biodivine-bn-classifier/benchmarks/README.md

 # BN Classifier Benchmarks

-This repository is configured to allow painless running of non-trivial benchmarks of the tools `classification` engine and its `model-checking` component (as described in Section 6.2 and 6.3 of the paper).
+This repository is configured to allow painless running of non-trivial benchmarks of the tool's `classification` engine and its `model-checking` component (as described in Section 6.2 and 6.3 of the paper).
 If you want to replicate the results of the case study, follow the provided `tutorial` (as instructed in the main readme).

 This README contains the following (in this order):
 - description of provided sets of benchmark models
 - description of provided precomputed results
 - description of provided benchmarking scripts
-- instructions on how to execute the large prepared benchmark sets
+- instructions on how to execute prepared sets of experiments - both full version and reduced version
-- instructions on how to run (quick) experiments on selected models
+- instructions on how to run (quick) experiments on individual models

 ## Benchmark models

 All benchmark models are present in the `models` directory.
 They are all originally taken from [BBM repository](https://github.com/sybila/biodivine-boolean-models).

 - `fully-specified-models` folder contains all 230 fully specified models that we used to evaluate the tool's performance in Section 6.2 of the paper
-- `fully-specified-models-subset` contains a subset of 100 models (out of 230 of the `fully-specified-models`) that we selected to allow for a "swift" evalution (on this subset, all relevant experiments take less than 10 minutes in total - compared to tens of hours when using all 230 models - more on this later)
+- `fully-specified-models-subset` contains a subset of 100 models (out of 230 of the `fully-specified-models`) that we selected as part of a "reduced" evalution (on this subset, all relevant experiments take less than 10 minutes in total - compared to tens of hours when using all 230 models - more on this later)
 - `parameter-scan` folder contains all models related to our parameter scan experiments in Section 6.3 of the paper
     - `PSBNs` sub-folder contains the seven selected PSBNs (that we run the coloured model checking on)
+    - `PSBNs-subset` sub-folder contains the subset of five PSBNs selected as part of a "reduced" evalution (with fastest computation times and lowest memory requirements)
     - other seven sub-folders each contain the 1024 sampled instances for one of the selected PSBN models (that we use to estimate the parameter scan time)
 - `large-parametrized-models` folder contains PSBN models involving function symbols of higher arity (that we mention in the end of Section 6.3 of the paper)